 Joseph Lincoln was a wholesale boot and shoe dealer.

 He died in October of 1895.
 Anna Lincoln continued to live at 338 Commonwealth until her death in May of 1910.
-Her estate was the assessed owner in 1912.

 The house was not listed in the 1911-1920 Blue Books.

 On May 20, 1912, 338 Commonwealth was acquired from Annie Lincoln’s estate by Lillior (Lillie) Taylor (Dowling) Nutting, the widow of William B. Nutting.
 She was the sister of Mark Temple Dowling, a real estate dealer in partnership with James Sumner Draper.
 She transferred the property to J. Sumner Draper, with the deed dated May 20, 1912, but not recorded until October 28, 1914.